 What is Interest Rate Risk?

 The term “interest rate risk” refers to the probability of a change in the value of fixed-income security owing to fluctuations in interest rates.
-Although the risk is due to any unexpected change in interest rate, the investors are predominantly concerned with the downside risk.
-The interest rate is one of the most critical drivers of the price of any fixed-income security.
-As such, it directly impacts the investors of fixed-income securities, such as when the interest rate goes up, the cost of fixed-income securities goes down and vice versa.
+Although any unexpected change in interest rates poses a risk, investors are primarily concerned with the downside risk.

 Explanation of Interest Rate Risk